pywood21/holz_202209/README.md

 features, and their local deformation during the micro three-point bending test were precisely analyzed.

-The results have been accepted at Holzforschung (https:''doi.org/10.1515/hf-2022-0096), and the this repository provides necessary scripts for tracking and analyzing the cell deformation.
+The results have been accepted at Holzforschung (https://doi.org/10.1515/hf-2022-0096), and the this repository provides necessary scripts for tracking and analyzing the cell deformation.s

 ### What is in this repository ?